sidjainn/partsofbeing/README.md

 Static single-page artwork built with plain HTML, CSS, and D3.

+## Visualization

+<a href="https://sidjainn.github.io/partsofbeing/">Open the visualization</a>

+The toroidal field is a representation of stillness and a kind of oneness with the space around.
+The radiating field from the heart center is to represent the opening of the heart and connection with the psychic.

 ## Run locally

 1. Open a terminal in the project folder